rebelsky/sams-assorted-musings-reflections/software-for-grading.md

 [9] At least I found time to muse.

 [10] Including that report helped me find yet another error.
 I think it's fixed now.
-If you see any obvious computation errors, let me know.
+If you see any obvious computation errors, let me know [11].

+[11] I found one, which I've now corrected.
+My homework grades were not computed correctly.
+Amazingly, it wasn't so much a problem in the program as in the data; I was using spaces instead of a tab.
+I call that "the Make problem".
+I should fix my code to address it.

 ---

-*Version 1.0 of 2018-04-08.*
+*Version 1.0 released 2018-04-08.*

+*Version 1.1 of 2018-04-09.*